Popular Komodo National Park liveaboards Explore all liveaboards

-The terrestrial flora and fauna is however considered less plentiful that the aquatic life of Komodo.
+The terrestrial flora and fauna are however considered less plentiful that the aquatic life of Komodo.
 The waters around the islands are also protected by the national park with numerous mangrove forests with unique ecosystems and aquatic life.
-The presence of reef building corals and abundant pelagic life also make this place unique.
+The presence of reef-building corals and abundant pelagic life also make this place unique.
 Mantas are frequent visitors along with mola mola, a variety of dolphins and whales and the occasional whale shark.
-On land and underwater Komodo is a naturalist’s paradise with fantastic topography and landscapes with sweeping bays, volcanic hills and even a pink sand beach.
-Dive cruises in Komodo generally include at least an afternoon or day trip for an Komodo island tour to sneak in a Komodo Dragon sighting and see the beautiful flora and fauna.
+On land and underwater Komodo is a naturalist’s paradise with fantastic topography and landscapes with sweeping bays, volcanic hills, and even a pink sand beach.
+Dive cruises in Komodo generally include at least an afternoon or day trip for a Komodo island tour to sneak in a Komodo Dragon sighting and see the beautiful flora and fauna.

 Komodo National Park Underwater

 Sailing in Komodo the waters are highly varied with beautiful stretches of shallow coral reefs, deep walls, and pinnacles, as well as current-swept volcanic mounts.
 The islands host a variety of different life as well.
 Macro lovers will find a wealth of critters such as shrimp, frogfish, and nudibranch.
 Being inside the coral triangle, diving in Komodo offers a wide variety of reefs that are humming with activity, it can be enough just to sit and watch the comings and goings.
 Komodo is home to several reef-building corals, hence its protected status.

 If you are looking for something bigger then a Komodo dive cruise won’t disappoint.
 Mola mola are also frequent visitors to Komodo drawn by strong currents and rich waters.
 More occasional visitors are whales and dolphins which are attracted by the plankton-rich waters.
 There is even a small chance that you might see a whale shark passing by.